Olsson-Tim/CleanWinScript/README.md

 ## Features

-### Customization:
-- Revert the right-click menu to Windows 10 style for better usability.
+### System Optimization and Configuration
+- **Revert Right-Click Menu**: Restores the classic Windows 10-style right-click menu.
-- Enable visibility of file extensions and hidden files in File Explorer.
+- **Show File Extensions**: Enables the visibility of file extensions in File Explorer.
-- Activate a dark theme across Windows.

-### Optimization:
-- Completely remove OneDrive, including leftover files and registry entries.
-- Disable Windows Copilot.
-- Turn off Bing Search in the Start Menu.
+- **Show Hidden Files**: Makes hidden files visible in File Explorer.
+- **Disable Bing Search**: Removes Bing integration from the Windows search feature.
-- Remove the Taskbar Search Button and Widgets.
+- **Disable Taskbar Search Button**: Disables the search button on the taskbar.
-- Enable the Taskbar's End Task option for quick program termination.
-- Reduce system overhead by disabling unnecessary telemetry.
+- **Disable Taskbar Widget**: Removes the taskbar widget.
+- **Enable Taskbar End Task**: Adds the "End Task" option to the taskbar context menu.
+- **Enable Dark Theme**: Activates the dark theme for apps and the system.

-### Maintenance:
+### Maintenance Tools
-Perform vital maintenance tasks using built-in Windows tools:
-- **sfc /scannow**: System File Checker to repair corrupted system files.
+- **System File Checker (SFC) Scan**: Verifies the integrity of system files and repairs them if necessary.
-- **DISM ScanHealth** and **DISM RestoreHealth**: Check and restore Windows image health.
+- **DISM Scan and Repair**: Scans and repairs the Windows image using Deployment Image Servicing and Management (DISM) tools.

+### Privacy and Cleanup
+- **Disable Windows Telemetry**: Reduces data collection by disabling telemetry services.
+- **Remove OneDrive**: Uninstalls OneDrive, removes its residual files, and restores default folder locations.
+- **Disable Windows Copilot**: Removes the Windows Copilot feature for a cleaner user experience.

+### Development Tools
+- **Download SQLite Tools**: Automatically downloads SQLite tools and adds them to the system PATH for easy access.

-### Software Installation:
+### (Optional) Software Installation:
 Install essential software automatically using **winget** (Windows Package Manager):
 - DB Browser for SQLite
 - Mozilla Firefox